rohangoel96/PlantsVsZombies-Game/readme.md

 *Normal Zombie - Normal zombies and their time-themed variants in Plants vs. Zombies 2 are the most basic "zombie" units.
 In fact, it takes four shots for a pea plant to kill them.
 Having no special defensive equipment or travel abilities, these zombies are susceptible to any type of attack.
 *Football Zombie - It's a tough zombie and it takes the PeaShooter 5 shots to kill it.

-Watch the video at : https://youtu.be/ZqmCRmsnW9U
+Watch the demo video at : https://youtu.be/ZqmCRmsnW9U

 # Developers
 ----------